 New VAT rule for vouchers

-Certificates of value and so-called vouchers receives changed rules.
-In addition, single-function and multi-function vouchers are defined in the VAT legislation in several EU-countries for the first time.
+Certificates of value and so-called vouchers receive changed rules.
+In addition, single-function and multi-function vouchers are defined in the VAT legislation in several EU countries for the first time.

 What is a voucher?

 A typical example of a voucher is simply a gift card or gift token.
 One can also describe it as a proof of payment or a form of securities, something that can be used as, or converted to, money relatively easily.
 A certificate that shows that something has been paid in advance in other words.